NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 ### Requirements

 This framework requires:
-- A Digital Ocean or Amazon Web Services account.
-- A [Digital Ocean API token](https://cloud.digitalocean.com/account/api/tokens) or AWS access key and secret access key.
-- A DNS domain managed by Digital Ocean or Amazon Web Services.
 - The [HashiCorp Terraform](https://www.terraform.io/downloads.html) command line tool (tested with v0.12.13)
 - The [Docker](https://docs.docker.com/install/#supported-platforms) command client (tested with v18.09.5).
 - The [Docker Compose](https://docs.docker.com/compose/install/) (tested with v1.24.1) command line tool.
 - RTRLib (tested with 0.6.3 and 0.7.0), preferably built with NDEBUG defined to disable noisy log output.

+When running in the cloud you also need:
+- A Digital Ocean or Amazon Web Services account.
+- A [Digital Ocean API token](https://cloud.digitalocean.com/account/api/tokens) or AWS access key and secret access key.
+- A DNS domain managed by Digital Ocean or Amazon Web Services.

 ### Prepare (optional)